 If you’re interested in mastering this type of project, but feeling a bit hesitant about the tech and details, you can sign up for my free PD, Camp Creative: The Easy Roadmap to Student Podcasting.
 Over three days, you’ll receive a helpful walkthrough of each step along with the free resources you need to put student podcasting into action.
 On day three, expect the full curriculum for my popular Tiny Podcasting Project (featured below).
 You can sign up right here.

-Public Speaking Project #2: Debate
+Public Speaking Projects #2: Debate

 Debate is another engaging way to bring public speaking to the forefront in class, this time combining it with teamwork, argument, and analysis.
 Setting up a class debate isn’t as hard as it might seem.